Natural Resources and Earth Systems Science (NRES)

 Students are expected to have completed a master's degree before entering the program, although this is not a requirement.

-All applicants must identify an adviser before being admitted, and this faculty member must agree to serve as the applicant's adviser.
+All applicants must identify an advisor before being admitted, and this faculty member must agree to serve as the applicant's advisor.
 Certain applicants may be admitted with deficiencies identified by their adviser and/or by the executive committee.
 These deficiencies normally must be corrected in the first year of the program.
 Applicants are not required to submit GRE test scores (this requirement is optional).
 Please see the program website for details on applying to the program.

 Faculty